aurule/roll-it/README.md

 3. run `yarn run live`
 4. add Roll It to the discord server that you can spam for testing

+If you're developing on Windows, yarn will need to tweak some of its files.
+Do not commit these!
+The repo is aimed at \*nix systems.

 ## ENVVARS

 * BOT_TOKEN: discord bot application token